-10.3 b.
+11.3 b.
 Form 2.
 Withdrawal of Employment Tribunal Application.

 This form must be completed and returned to the address on the back of the form, by all individuals where agreement has been reached to settle their claim.
-Once it has been received by the ET, it will signal to the ET that the claim has been settled and the case can be withdrawn/closed.
+When it has been received by the Employment tribunal it will signal to the ET that the claim has been settled and the case can be withdrawn/closed.
 If an individual/Applicant decides to decline the offer of retrospective membership of TPS, they will still have to complete and return the Form 2 to one of the addresses on the back of the form.
 Once the completed "Withdrawal of Employment Tribunal Application" is received by the ET, the claim will be withdrawn and the case will be closed.
-There are guidance notes with the form, which should accompany the form to the Applicant.
-A sample form is at Page 53 of the Appendices.
+There are guidance notes with the form which should accompany the form to the Applicant.
+A sample form is at Page 64 of the Appendices.

-10.4 c.
+11.4 c.
 Form 64-8 Inland Revenue Authority Form

-This form, once the individual has completed it, must be returned to the employer.
-It provides the Inland Revenue with the authority to send the employer details of the individual's National Insurance Contribution refund, to enable the employer to calculate and pay the interest due to the Applicant on the overpayment of National Insurance Contributions.
-A sample form is at page 56 of the Appendices.
+This form, once it has been completed by the individual, must be returned to the authority.
+It provides the Inland Revenue with the authority to send the authority details of the individual's National Insurance Contribution refund, to enable the authority to calculate and pay the interest due to the Applicant on the overpayment of National Insurance Contributions.
+A sample form is at page 67 of the Appendices.

-Please note that for the purposes of Form 64-8 the employer is the "agent" dealing with the claim for retrospective membership of TPS.
+Please note that for the purposes of Form 64-8 the authority is the "agent" dealing with the claim for retrospective membership of TPS.